Inpatient Rehab in Michigan

 Salvation Army Harbor Light System Subst Abuse Center/women/children/men - Detroit, MI

-Salvation Army Harbor Light System Subst Abuse Center/women/children/men is an inpatient alcohol and drug rehab located in Detroit, Michigan.
+Salvation Army Harbor Light System Subst Abuse Center/women/children/men is a residential rehab center situated in Detroit, Michigan.

 Location: 3737 Lawton Street, Detroit, MI 48208 in Wayne County